2025 Guide to Completing a Vendor Risk Management Questionnaire

 What to include in a vendor risk questionnaire?

 Alongside an assessment of risk, you’ll want to ensure that your vendor risk questionnaire includes questions that cover your entire threat landscape.
-Your vendor risk questionnaire should include questions that correspond with the following key topics:
+Your vendor risk assessment template should include questions that correspond with the following key topics: